bolandlab/HealthAnalyticsTextbook/README.md

 9.) **GDP_global_2010to2016.csv** This file contains information for the entire world on their Gross Domestic Product (GDP) a measure of economic power from WorldBank.com.
 This is a real dataset, and was used in the following publication: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0207932.

+10.) **airpollution_global_set1.csv** This file is the first of three files, each labeled set 1, set 2, set 3, respectively that contains information on air pollution for the entire globe.
+This information originally comes from the World Health Organization (WHO).
+This is a real dataset, and was used in the following publication: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0207932.
+This is the first set of data (broken into three files due to file constaints on GitHub).

+11.) **airpollution_global_set2.csv** This file is the second of three files, each labeled set 1, set 2, set 3, respectively that contains information on air pollution for the entire globe.
+This information originally comes from the World Health Organization (WHO).
+This is a real dataset, and was used in the following publication: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0207932.
+This is the second set of data (broken into three files due to file constaints on GitHub).

+12.) **airpollution_global_set3.csv** This file is the third of three files, each labeled set 1, set 2, set 3, respectively that contains information on air pollution for the entire globe.
+This information originally comes from the World Health Organization (WHO).
+This is a real dataset, and was used in the following publication: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0207932.
+This is the third set of data (broken into three files due to file constaints on GitHub).

 <br/>**Diagnostic Code Maps**<br/>
 5.) **phecode_icd9_rolled.csv** This file contains the ICD-9 diagnosis code to PheCode map